Our Team

 Before forming PGH Engineers in 1995, Wayman worked with another Austin, TX consulting firm providing petroleum engineering consulting services that included reservoir engineering, regulatory compliance and administration, contract compliance audits, and expert witness testimony.

-Prior to his work as a consultant, Wayman worked with Sanchez-O’Brien Gas Corporation and Tenneco Oil Exploration & Production, both of Houston, Texas.
+Prior to his work as a consultant, Wayman worked with Sanchez-O’Brien Oil & Gas Corporation and Tenneco Oil Exploration & Production, both in Houston, Texas.
 During his tenure with Sanchez-O’Brien, he was responsible for supervising company engineering operations in a nine-state area and the Gulf of Mexico (state waters).
 He worked closely with state and federal regulatory agencies to ensure regulatory compliance and was responsible for all well activity from well completion, facility construction, and hookup through production, depletion, and abandonment.
 While with Tenneco, his responsibilities focused on completion and re-completion operations in South Texas, Upper Texas Gulf Coast, East Texas, and Louisiana and the supervision of production operations for Upper Texas Gulf Coast assets.
 Other duties included monitoring well production and operating costs, design and supervision of well completions, re-completions, workovers, and production facility installations.

 Wayman attended The University of Texas at Austin and received a Bachelor of Science degree in Petroleum Engineering in 1980.
 He is a licensed Professional Engineer in the State of Texas and is an active member in numerous oil and gas related organizations, including the Society of Petroleum Engineers (SPE), the Society of Petroleum Evaluation Engineers (SPEE), the Society of Petrophysicists and Well Log Analysts (SPWLA), and the Society of Independent Professional Earth Scientists (SPIES).
 He is also an associate member of the American Association of Petroleum Geologists (AAPG) and the American Association of Professional Landmen (AAPL).